Confluence (convention)

 Confluence is an annual science fiction convention that has been occurring in Pittsburgh since 1988.

 History

 The ninth annual convention garnered over 400 science fiction fans in 1996.
-The original name was derived from the meaning of Confluence, a gathering, and the fact that Pittsburgh is at the confluence of three rivers.
-The event has been organized by PARSEC, the Pittsburgh Area Real Time Science Fiction Enthusiasts Club.
+The original name was derived from the meaning of confluence, a gathering, and the fact that Pittsburgh is located at the confluence of three rivers.

-2020 saw a virtual convention, called C'monfluence.
+The event has been organized by the Pittsburgh Area Real Time Science Fiction Enthusiasts Club (PARSEC).

+In 2020, in response to the COVID-19 pandemic in the United States, the convention was held virtually and called C'monfluence.

 Events

-Confluence is a convention, focused primarily on the literature and art of science fiction, fantasy and horror.
+Confluence is a convention focused primarily on the literature and art of science fiction, fantasy, and horror.
 Events include panel discussions, talks, poetry readings, filk concerts, a video room, and more.